Types of Giving

 - Charitable Lead Trust: You can place cash or property into a trust that pays a fixed amount to the Bay Area Community Foundation for the number of years you select.
 Once this period ends, the assets held by the trust are transferred to the beneficiaries you name.
 In some cases, you receive a substantial reduction in federal gift and estate taxes.

 - Beneficiary Designation: You can make the Bay Area Community Foundation a full or partial beneficiary of your life insurance policy or retirement account (401(k) or IRA).
 It’s an easy way to make a legacy gift without modifying your estate plan.
 Upon your death, your gift is placed into the charitable fund of your choosing.

 - Matching Gifts from Your Employer: Some employers help you double your impact by matching gifts made to BACF.
 You may be able to set this up through a payroll deduction.
 A couple of example companies are Wells Fargo and Consumers Energy; check with your employer for this program.

 Thank you for selecting the Bay Area Community Foundation to fulfill your charitable wishes.
 It is through your generosity that the Bay Area Community Foundation will continue to meet the future needs of our community.

-For more information about other ways of giving, please contact Eileen A. Curtis, President & CEO at 989-893-4438.
+For more information about other ways of giving, please contact Diane Fong, President & CEO at 989-893-4438.